-Volume 4: Professional Places discusses institutions that characters might need to visit in order to advance in their vocations, or to which others might need to go for information or various services.
+Chapter 4: Professional Places discusses institutions that characters might need to visit in order to advance in their vocations, or to which others might need to go for information or various services.
 Specific places of this sort described in this chapter include Guildhouses, Hospitals, and Training Halls.

-Volume 5: Tradesman Places examines places occupied by various sorts of specialized individuals that player characters might periodically need to visit.
-Specific places described in it include Apothecary Shops, Breweries, and Mills.
+Chapter 5: Tradesman Places examines places occupied by various sorts of specialized individuals that player characters might periodically need to visit.
+Specific places described in it include Apothecary Shops, Breweries, Lumber Camps, Mills, Slave Pens, and Tanneries.

-Volume 6: Mercantile Places deal with wealth in its various forms and are the locales where characters go to liquidate, spend, and safeguard the loot they acquire in the course of their adventures.
+Chapter 6: Mercantile Places deals with wealth in its various forms and the locales where characters go to liquidate, spend, and safeguard the loot they acquire in the course of their adventures.
 They are, naturally, among some of the most visited places in many campaign settings.
-Places of this sort described in this chapter include Banks, Brokerages, General Stores, Marketplaces, Pawnbrokerages, Trading Posts, and Warehouses.
+Places of this sort described in this chapter include Banks, Brokerages, General Stores, Marketplaces, Pawn Shops, Trading Posts, and Warehouses.

-Volume 7: Service Places are locales that characters can visit to fulfill their needs for things like food, drink, sleep, and personal hygiene and include some of the most quintessential places associated with fantasy role-playing games.
+Chapter 7: Service Places covers locales that characters visit to fulfill their needs for things like food, drink, sleep, and personal hygiene and include some of the most quintessential places associated with fantasy role-playing games.
 Such places described in this book include Inns, Taverns, Barbershops, Bathhouses, Hostels, Kitchens, Livery Stables, Restaurants, and Rooming Houses.

-Volume 8: Scholarly Places looks at places characters go to ask questions of their knowledgeable inhabitants or purchase goods and services from them.
-Places of this sort described here include Academies and Colleges, Alchemists' Workshops, Fortune Tellers, Libraries, Mages' Guilds, Scriptoriums and Scrollshops, and Wizards' Towers.
+Chapter 8: Scholarly Places looks at places characters go to ask questions of their knowledgeable inhabitants or purchase goods and services from them.
+Places of this sort described here include Academies and Colleges, Alchemists, Fortune Tellers, Libraries, Mages' Guilds, Scriptoriums, Scrollshops, and Wizards' Towers.

-Volume 9: Religious Places are locations characters can visit to fulfill various spiritual needs, meet with the people associated with them, or try to commune with the gods or their agents.
+Chapter 9: Religious Places describes locations characters can visit to fulfill various spiritual needs, meet with the people associated with them, or try to commune with the gods or their agents.
 Such places described in this book include Cemeteries, Monasteries and Convents, Shrines, and Temples.

-Volume 10: Governmental Places examines venues associated with and controlled by the ruling powers of a community or state.
+Chapter 10: Governmental Places examines sites associated with and controlled by the ruling powers of a community or state.
 Characters might decide to visit such places for any number of reasons, but might also find themselves summoned or unwillingly taken to some of them.
-Specific places of this sort described in this book include Audience Chambers, Barracks,

-Guardhouses, Harbors and Harbormasters' Offices, Jailhouses, Manor Houses, Municipal Courthouses, Palaces, Prisons, and Workhouses.
+Specific places of this sort described in this book include Audience Chambers, Barracks, Guardhouses, Harbors and Harbormasters' Offices, Jailhouses, Manor Houses, Municipal Courthouses, Palaces, Prisons, and Workhouses.

-Volume 11: Underworld Places are those associated with criminals and the seamy underside of society.
+Chapter 11: Underworld Places describes those venues associated with criminals and the seamy underside of society.
 Places of this sort that adventurers might visit for business or pleasure include Brothels, Pit-Fighting Rings, and Thieves' Guilds.